ci-group/learning_machines_robobo/examples/ros_basic_setup/README.md

-## Basic template containing an ROS package
+## Basic template containing a ROS package

-This is a small package that shows you how an ROS system is set up.
+This is a small package that shows you how a ROS system is set up.

 The reason this is a separate repository is that you can look around and see the simplest version of each file.
-The result of this package is just a hello world.
+The result of this package is just a Hello World.
 It prints the one argument you pass through the command line, it then logs that, saves the log in a file, and saves "Hello!" to another file.

 If you haven't followed the [ros tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/ros_tutorial_help), this thing is going to be a bit harder to follow, as you're new to the idea of a `catikin_ws` and all that.
 However, fear not, what you need to know will be explained.